 When running your own mail server you have complete control over its performance and reliability.
-Perhaps the top choice in terms of running an open-source mail server is Amazon’s EC2 service on AWS.
-Here is how to get started.
+Here is how to get started with an open-source mail server on AWS EC2.

 1. Register your domain name